Dontay Moch: Professional career

 At the 2011 NFL Combine, Moch ran a 4.44 sec 40-yard dash, best among all linebackers and defensive linemen.

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

-Moch was selected in the third round with the 66th overall pick by the Cincinnati Bengals in the 2011 NFL Draft.
+Moch was selected in the third round with the 66th overall pick by the Cincinnati Bengals in the 2011 NFL draft.

 In 2011, Moch suffered a broken foot in the opening preseason game on August 12, against the Detroit Lions.
 By October 12, Moch had returned to full practice, but was inactive for the sixth game of the regular season against the Indianapolis Colts on October 17.

 Moch was suspended the first 4 games of the 2012 NFL season for using a banned substance.
 His 2012 campaign ended November 1 when he was placed on injured reserve for recurring migraines.

 Arizona Cardinals

 Moch signed with the Arizona Cardinals on September 25, 2013.

-Cincinnati Bengals
+Cincinnati Bengals (second stint)

 Moch returned to the Bengals on March 14, 2014, after being claimed off waivers from the Cardinals.